 When it comes to sequential read/write performance, even Gen 3.0 drives can deliver speeds above 2000 MB/s efficiently.
 However, the modern Gen 5.0 drives are easily achieving speeds above 10 GB/s.
 On the other hand, even the fastest hard drive can hardly accomplish a sequential speed of over 200 MB/s.

-About the random read/write performance, the difference isn’t very big, even a small difference can play a significant role in everyday tasks.
+About the random read/write performance, the difference isn’t huge; even a small difference can play a significant role in everyday tasks.
 SSDs are known for their better results in terms of system boot times and software/game loading.
 Every task that depends on reading or writing data from and to the permanent storage medium benefits from SSDs.

 Drive Type | Generation | Interface | Sequential Read (MB/s) | Sequential Write (MB/s) | Random Read IOPS | Random Write IOPS | Average Latency (ms) |